devlab-devinci/collaborative-data/README.md

 * [Team of up to 8 Developers](https://gum.co/react-with-firebase-starter-pack-team)
 * [Unlimited Developers of an Organization](https://gum.co/react-with-firebase-starter-pack-organization)

-It grants you also access to the other starter projects in this GitHub organization.
+It grants you also access to the other starter projects in this GitHub organization

 ### Open source license